ps1854/Multi-threaded-File-transfer-using-Socket-Programming-Python/README.md

 ```
 python3 server.py
 ```
-IP address and PORT number will printed to the terminal.
+IP address and PORT number will printed be to the terminal.

 Run the client file in a new terminal.
 ```